 Expanding telehealth services makes it easier for patients to receive care, and it opens the door for those in rural areas who might have limited access to medical care – especially from specialists.

-“Patient no-shows are a problem for both the patient and the organization, and virtual options help prevent barriers or lessen the impact on patient flow and access to care,” Ryan says.
+“When a patient is unable to attend a scheduled appointment, it impacts both the patient and the organization, and virtual options help prevent barriers or lessen the impact on patient flow and access to care,” Ryan says.
 “For example, immunocompromised patients and those at high risk for falls can often receive care from home.
 Appropriate telehealth services can improve the patient experience and provide more timely and efficient access to care, but this does not replace in-person visits when they are needed.”

 More knowledge at the bedside